NateAustin/fmod-jni/README.md

 # fmod-jni
 Java JNI wrapper for the FMOD audio library.
 Experimental and Incomplete.
+Apache 2 License.

 The goal of this project is to make the FMOD Studio audio engine available to Java code.
 This project is in support of my indie game, Legacy (http://yonderinglands.blogspot.com/) but you are welcome to use it for whatever, or suggest improvements.
 Legacy is under active development and I expect this API to expand and harden over time to meet the audio needs of the game.